 How Should I Prepare for Tummy Tuck Surgery?

-Since your activities will be restricted for at least two weeks, to get the best Tummy Tuck results that San Diego has to offer, be sure to:
+Since your activities will be restricted for at least two weeks, to get the best results, be sure to:

 - Arrange in advance for transportation home, as well as assistance for the first night or two.